Skip to content

 A father holding a passport walks hand in hand with his child, who holds up a paper boat, down a Spanish alley; a cat watches from a balcony

-Royal Decree 933/2021 has specific rules for minors.
-They aim to keep the register compliant without asking the impossible of a three-year-old.
+Royal Decree 933/2021 sorts minors into age brackets1, the idea being to keep the register compliant without asking the impossible of a three-year-old.
 Here they are, case by case.

 The general rule: three age brackets

-14 to 17MandatoryFull data + relationship to an accompanying adult
+14 to 17MandatoryFull data, relationship to an adult on the booking, and their own signature

 18 or olderMandatoryFull data (same as any adult)

-The reservation holder indicates that they are travelling with them, and the accommodation records the correct total occupancy for the night.
+The reservation holder indicates that they are travelling with them, declares the relationship linking them to each child, and the accommodation records the correct total occupancy for the night.
 That’s all.

-What about babies?
-Do I have to register a baby?
+Do I have to register a baby on the guest report?

 Two solid reasons:

-1. Many minors don’t have a DNI until they turn 14.
-Asking a baby or a 5-year-old for an official document makes no sense.
+1. In Spain the DNI is not mandatory until 14, so asking a baby for an official document makes no sense.

-2. Minors travel under the responsibility of an adult who is already identified and registered.
-Public-safety oversight of the group runs through that adult.
+2. They travel under the responsibility of an adult who is already identified, and oversight runs through that person, who supplies their data and answers for it.

-Ages 14 to 17: full registration plus parentesco
+Ages 14 to 17: full registration and their own signature

-Teenagers aged 14 to 17 do get registered like any adult, save for one detail: the relationship (parentesco) to an accompanying adult on the same reservation must be declared.
+Teenagers aged 14 to 17 do get registered like any adult, with two differences: they are still minors in law, so the relationship (parentesco) to an accompanying adult on the same reservation must be declared, and in exchange they now sign for themselves.

 This is where most mistakes happen.

-• Passport (common for foreign travellers in this age group).
+• Passport, the usual document for foreign travellers in this age group.

 Real case: a foreign 15-year-old without an individual passport, travelling with a family book or a national ID document.